How to Record Account Transfers in Quicken 2015

 Indicate the other account.

 Move the cursor to the Category field, which has a modified name of Xfer Acct (standing for Transfer Account).
 When Quicken drops down a list box of accounts, select the other account.
+In the figure, the transfer is going to an account named Savings.
+Note that the steps for setting up a second bank account parallel those for setting up a checking account.

 Click the Save button.